The Picard Group of Vertex Affinoids in the First Drinfeld Covering: Rigid Curves

-In this final section, we consider the rigid analytic space $\Sigma^1$ over $K$.
-For an overview of the construction and properties of $\Sigma_1$ see \cite[\S 6.3]{JUN}.
-Junger shows \cite[Thm.
-6.21]{JUN} that if $v \in \sT$ is the central vertex of the Bruhat-Tits tree, that the open affinoid subset $\Sigma^1_{v} \vcentcolon= r^{-1}(v) \subset \Sigma^1$, has coordinate ring isomorphic to
+We can now state our main results.
+If $K$ contains $\breve{F}$ the completion of the maximal unramified extension of $F$, then we can consider the rigid analytic space $\Sigma^1$ defined over any such $K$.
+For an overview of the construction and properties of $\Sigma^1$ see \cite[\S 2]{JUNEQN}.
+If $v \in \sT$ is the central vertex of the Bruhat-Tits tree, then the open affinoid subset $\Sigma^1_{v} \vcentcolon= r^{-1}(v) \subset \Sigma^1$ has coordinate ring isomorphic to,